RockstarLang/rockstar/README.md

 Multiple properties are separated by commas, and the word "and" can be used to join the last two:

-* `Something with 1 for the money, 2 for the show, 3 to get ready, and 4 to go` represents `{money: 1, show: 2, to get ready: 3, to go: 4}`.
+* `Something with 1 for the money, 2 for the show, 3 to get ready, and 4 for to go` represents `{money: 1, show: 2, to get ready: 3, to go: 4}`.

 Property access is done using possesives: `'s`.
 After `Put somebody with nothing for a soul into Bob`, `Bob's soul` is now 0.